We Are Transitioning To An Online Submission Portal For Genetic Testing!

 Boxer Arrhythmogenic Right Ventricular Cardiomyopathy

-The VCGL laboratory has just released a test for the genetic mutation associated with the development of arrhythmogenic right ventricular cardiomyopathy in boxer dogs.
+The VCGL laboratory has just released a second test for a genetic mutation associated with the development of arrhythmogenic right ventricular cardiomyopathy in boxer dogs.

 Findings on the Holter that suggest a diagnosis of ARVC are ventricular premature complexes (VPCs).